Pash-Project/Pash/CONTRIBUTING.md

 Building Pash
 ----

-I use VS Express for Desktop 2012 on Windows.
-You should be able to use Visual C# Express 2010 (on Windows) or MonoDevelop 3.0 (on Windows or Linux).
-I don't test those very often, but if you try it and find problems, fix them or report them.
+I want it to be easy to build this project.
+You should be able to use:

+- Visual Studio 2012 Pro (I use this)

+- Visual Studio Express for Desktop 2012

+- Visual C# 2010

+- MonoDevelop 3.0 on Windows or Linux.
+(See https://github.com/JayBazuzi/Pash2/issues/16).
 You'll need to install gtk-sharp from http://www.go-mono.com/mono-downloads/download.html

 Make these things easy:
 ----